PabloEfrei/cloud-and-big-data-architectures-project/README.md

     "Action": ["ec2:RunInstances", "ec2:StartInstances"],

-we understand that this policy allows the user to run an EC2 instance (create + start), and start an already existing but stopped EC2 instance.
+we understand that this policy allows to run an EC2 instance (create + start), and start an already existing but stopped EC2 instance.

 (A COMPLETER)
 (A COMPLETER)